Skip to main content

 What Sets Us Apart

-TCU is home to several important string-related festivals and workshops: Chamber Music Roundup festival and Intensive String Quartet Workshop for advanced students, CelloFest, BassFest, Harp Workshop and TCU Summer String Workshop.
-These programs offer our students opportunities to work and perform with some of the best professional musicians in the world.
+TCU is home to several important string-related festivals and workshops, including the Chamber Music Roundup-Intensive String Quartet Workshop for advanced students, CelloFest, BassFest, Harp Workshop and TCU Summer String Workshop.
+These programs offer students opportunities to work and perform with some of the best professional musicians in the world.

-There are many performance opportunities at TCU.
-You’ll take part in solo recitals, concerts by the TCU Symphony, chamber music ensemble concerts, New Music Ensemble recitals, Collegium ensemble performances, opera productions and many others.
+There are countless performance opportunities at TCU.
+You’ll take part in solo recitals, concerts by the TCU Symphony, chamber music ensemble concerts, New Music Ensemble recitals, Collegium Musicum ensemble performances, opera productions and many others.

 Career Prospects